EdwinVelazquez/Revenge/PS3RemoteTest/readme.md

-# This is a readme for the folder Game
+# This is a readme for the PS3RemoteTest Game
 *First I am going to change the name later to match what it actually does.

 This is just a test for a PS3 remote in java